How to live independently after a hip fracture

 When it comes to hip replacement recovery following surgery, it is common to feel very vulnerable as the most common of tasks become difficult.
 In order to maintain a level of independence you may find that you need a helping hand when it comes to washing and cooking, and even the simplest of jobs such as getting dressed can be incredibly painful and difficult after you have damaged your hip joint.
 The main thing to remember is that it is always better to ask for help, as added pressure and straining your body after surgery can make the condition worse than it has ever been.

 Following a hip fracture, if your doctor has declared that you need help at home you are entitled to help and advice from your local council’s social services department on the provision of home care so that you can keep a certain level of independence.
 See the Age UK website for further information.

 As well as human assistance in certain daily tasks, many find technological aids can also make a real difference in making life more comfortable and aiding independence.

 Osteoporosis can really highlight the importance of things we take for granted, such as daily washing and even walking down the stairs.
 Thankfully, mobility aids have come a long way in recent years and can look just as suitable in the home as your regular furniture.
 There are a huge range of mobility aids on the market and talking to a manufacturer can help with all your decisions.

 By talking to a mobility aid provider about your condition, you can find out what aids could help around your particular home.
 Many can make home visits to assess whether certain models of stairlift would fit in your stairway, and can even measure to see whether their make of rise and recliner chair will fit through a doorway easily.
-Certain aids such as an easy access walk in shower can truly revolutionise the level of independence a hip fracture patient can achieve, as they will be able to manage without the help of a carer or relative again.
+Certain aids such as an easy access walk in bath or shower can truly revolutionise the level of independence a hip fracture patient can achieve, as they will be able to manage without the help of a carer or relative again.